mesqfel/angular-todo/README.md

 # angular-todo
-A simple to-do list made with AngularJs
+A simple to-do list made with AngularJs<br>
-You can check it live here: http://www.mesquitafelipe.com/to-do-list/
+You can check it live here: http://www.mesquitafelipe.com/to-do-list/<br>
 Disclaimer: this is just the Client side.
 To run this app locally you will also need to clone the Server side here: https://github.com/mesqfel/laravel-todo-api

 ### Getting Started